 Dr. Jiang is a physical oceanographer specializing in coupled physical-biogeochemical-ecological modeling.
-His research interests include estuarine and coastal dynamics, iron and carbon cycles, water quality, ecosystem functioning, and coastal inundation.
-Dr. Jiang has been developing numerical models for a wide range of marine systems from coastal to open oceans including Boston Harbor, Massachusetts Bay, Gulf of Maine, Pacific Ocean, and Southern Ocean.
-These models provide powerful tools to studying fundamental marine processes such as river plumes, meso-scale eddies, nutrient fluxes and harmful algal blooms, iron and carbon cycling, and coastal flooding.
+His research interests include estuarine and coastal dynamics, iron and carbon cycles in shelf and open oceans, water quality and ecosystem dynamics in coastal and shelf regions, and coastal inundation.
+Dr. Jiang has been developing numerical models for various marine systems from coastal to open oceans including Boston Harbor and Massachusetts Bay, Indian River Lagoon, south Florida Shelf and Florida Straits, and Southern Ocean.
+These models provide powerful tools for studying fundamental marine processes such as river plumes, meso-scale eddies, nutrient fluxes and harmful algal blooms, iron and carbon cycling, and coastal flooding.
 Understanding of these processes is critical to addressing a number of pressing issues for coastal and ocean environments including land-ocean interactions, human activities and eutrophication, carbon cycle and ocean acidification, and the impacts of sea level rise.
 This knowledge will further assist in the management decisions in marine ecosystem protection, habitat restoration, and conservation efforts.
-Recently, Dr. Jiang has developed 1) a coupled physical-biological-carbon-pH model in Boston Harbor and Massachusetts Bay for studying the mechanisms of unusual Phaeocystis blooms and impacts of ocean acidification, and 2) a coupled physical-biogeochemical-Fe-Ra model in the Antarctic Peninsula, Drake Passage, and Scotia Sea regions in the Southern Ocean for studying iron and carbon cycling.
+Dr. Jiang's recent efforts focus on 1) hydrodynamics, water quality and harmful algal blooms in the Indian River Lagoon, St. Lucie Estuary and the adjacent area, 2) shelf circulation, meso-scale dynamics and carbon cycle on the southwest Florida shelf and Florida Straits, and 3) iron transport and carbon cycle in the Antarctic Peninsula, Drake Passage, Scotia Sea, and Weddell Sea region of the Southern Ocean.

 Development of a coupled physical-biological model and investigation of the inter-annual and long-term changes of plankton abundances in the Gulf of Maine, Healey Endowment Grant, Mingshun Jiang (PI), Zhongping Lee, Meng Zhou, 07/01/2012-06/30/2013, $12K